Black-Orchestra/BOBuildSystem/README.md

 - Investigate using free-threaded Python once all the dependencies support it.
 This is probably only possible in the far future.

+- Python 3.11 and 3.12 support is currently dropped due to `asyncio.Queue.shutdown()` implementation only being available starting from Python 3.13.
+Figure out an alternative for older versions!

 ## License

 ```